Involved Source Files Package packages loads Go packages for inspection and analysis.

-The Load function takes as input a list of patterns and return a list of Package
+The [Load] function takes as input a list of patterns and returns a

-structs describing individual packages matched by those patterns.
+list of [Package] values describing individual packages matched by those

 non-empty string of letters from [a-z], are reserved and may be